Skip to content

 For the most part, the Blu-ray Disc name and its logo are trademarks of the Blu-ray Disc Association (BDA).
 Originally, Sony Corporation (Sony Kabushiki Kaisha) and other founding BD companies registered Blu-ray Disc in various countries but have since transferred ownership to the BDA.

 As worldwide registration is not yet complete, to be safe, the BDA employs transitional language such as "Blu-ray Disc and the Blu-ray Disc logo are trademarks."
-Other related names and logos, including BONUSVIEW, BD-Live, Blu-ray 3D, AVCREC, BD Regional Playback Control (RPC) and BDXL, are also trademarks of the BDA (see figure 16.1).
+Other related names and logos, including BONUSVIEW, BD-Live, Blu-ray 3D, AVCREC, BD Regional Playback Control (RPC), BDXL and Ultra HD Blu-ray, are also trademarks of the BDA (see figure 16.1).

 Blu-ray Disc logos